Islandora-Labs/islandora_uiig_edit_metadata/CONTRIBUTING.md

 ## Workflow and merging

 The maintainers of islandora_uiig_edit_metadata may:
-* merge their own (or a co-worker's) pull requests
+* merge anyone's pull requests (including their own, but see note below)
 * merge without review
 * merge without waiting a courtesy period